 “THAT BITCH IS DEAD,” it read.
 The comments section presented further details.

 “I fucken SLASHED THAT FAT PIG AND RAPED HER SWEET INNOCENT DAUGHTER…HER SCREAM WAS SOOOO FUCKEN LOUD LOL.”

 The Facebook messages used to plan the finer details have since become public as a result of the court proceedings that would later land both Godejohn and Blanchard in prison.
 When friends and family saw the status online, they took it upon themselves to investigate.
 It was then that Blanchard’s body was found.

 Gypsy told reporter Erin Lee Carr that after the incident at the movie theater, her mother’s cruelty increased.
-According to Gypsy, it was helplessness and anger, and not knowing how to seek help, that led to her mother’s murder.
+According to Gypsy, she felt helpless and angry and this caused her to help carry out her mother’s murder.